 Genmab has identified an initial set of performance indicators that will enable us to better manage and measure our impact going forward, and fulfill our commitment to sustainability.
 We have committed to UN Sustainable Development Goals and adopted the Sustainability Accounting Standards Board (SASB) framework and will follow its guidelines to disclose critical measurements on environment, society and governance (ESG) matters of relevance to our business operations.

 We continue to move our sustainability efforts forward, look for opportunities to further integrate ESG into our strategic planning and risk management processes, monitor ESG issues of relevance to our business operations and establish clear goals to measure our performance.

 The Board of Directors and senior leadership are committed to Genmab’s business-driven CSR strategy, which focuses on four main areas – click each pillar to learn more.

-The CSR Committee, co-chaired by our CEO and SVP Investor Relations and Communications, is comprised of our COO and representatives from our human resources, legal, compliance & risk, and research and development functions.
-The Committee ensures that Genmab carries out our CSR activities effectively and communicates them clearly and openly.
+The CSR Committee, co-chaired by our CEO and SVP Global Communications and Corporate Affairs, is comprised of our COO and representatives from our human resources, IPR & legal, compliance & risk, and research and development functions.
+The Committee ensures that Genmab carries out CSR activities effectively and communicates them clearly and openly.
 The Nominating and Corporate Governance Committee, which oversees all aspects of Genmab’s CSR efforts on behalf of the Board of Directors, provides recommendations to the Board of Directors regarding CSR and ESG issues.